mathbteixeira/edi-java-poc/README.md

 It acts as an **Anti-Corruption Layer (ACL)**, ingesting archaic, position-based X12 payloads (specifically the 850 Purchase Order), parsing the segments without relying on heavy third-party XML converters, and publishing strictly typed, normalized JSON events to a message broker for downstream domain consumption.

 ### Architecture & Data Flow
-1. **API Ingestion:** A Spring Boot REST Controller simulates an API Gateway receiving a raw EDI text payload over HTTP.
+1. **Multi-Protocol Ingestion:** - **REST API:** A Spring Boot controller simulates an API Gateway receiving raw EDI text payloads over synchronous HTTP.
+    - **Asynchronous File Drop:** An Apache Camel route watches a local directory (`/edi-inbound`) for legacy batch file drops, sanitizes the payloads, and archives processed files to a `.done` folder.
 2. **Translation Layer:** A custom, stream-based parser efficiently processes the EDI string by handling standard segment (`~`) and element (`*`) delimiters.
+3. **B2B Acknowledgment:** The system automatically generates and returns a raw **X12 997 Functional Acknowledgment** to the trading partner to confirm syntax acceptance.
-3. **Domain Normalization:** Raw X12 data is mapped into a pristine, strongly-typed Java Record (`RetailOrderDomain`).
+4. **Domain Normalization:** Raw X12 data is mapped into a pristine, strongly-typed Java Record (`RetailOrderDomain`).
-4. **Event Publishing:** The application serializes the clean domain model to JSON and publishes it to an Apache Kafka topic (`retail.orders.validated`).
+5. **Event Publishing:** The application serializes the clean domain model to JSON and securely publishes it to an Apache Kafka topic using a designated partition key.
-5. **Event Consumption:** A downstream `@KafkaListener` independently consumes the validated event, simulating a decoupled Fulfillment or Inventory microservice.
+6. **Event Consumption:** A downstream `@KafkaListener` independently consumes the validated event, simulating a decoupled microservice.

 ### Tech Stack
 * **Language:** Java 17
 * **Framework:** Spring Boot (Web, Kafka, Test)
+* **Integration:** Apache Camel
 * **Message Broker:** Apache Kafka (KRaft mode)
 * **Containerization:** Docker & Docker Compose (Multi-stage build)
 * **CI/CD:** GitHub Actions